uc-berkeley-w215/summer2020/project/README.md

 investigate or hypothesis you wish to test, and then 20% of effort into saying which research method (survey, lab study, field study, etc.) would best apply to the problem.

+What decisions do you intend the results of your study to inform?
+For example, is there a technology that you or others might choose to adopt or avoid based on the results of a study?
+Are you identifying pain points or challenges that will help you or your organization determine which problems still need to be addressed in a design?
+Will you be identifying users concerns so that you can better quantify them with a follow-up study so that they can be address down the road?
+In short, what are the possible benefits of this study?

 Please submit at least two paragraphs before the sync session, and be prepared to answer questions about what you wrote.
 Send a link to your